hacdias/hacdias.com/content/posts/2022/02/02/nightfall-and-other-stories/index.md

   - review
 ---

-I am marking this book as "finished" since I have no plans on reading the remaining stories in the near future.

-**Update: 02 February 2022**

-Finished reading the first story of this book, "Nightfall", which portrays a dystopian and apocalyptic future.
+Read the first story of this book, "Nightfall", which portrays a dystopian and apocalyptic future.
 It narrates a story where the sun is going to disappear forever and everyone will be in eternal darkness.
 And what can that cause in people?

+However, this book is not for me, and I have no plans on reading the remaining stories in the near future.
+I shall revisit this review on a potential future attempt to read.